rangsimanketkaew/Auto-NWChem/README.md

 ```

 * Error: *utilfname: cannot allocate*  or  *utilfname: cannot allocate:Received an Error in Communication* <br />
-When: Running NWChem with MPI and cannot allocate the memory with number of processors.
+When: Running NWChem with MPI and cannot allocate the memory with number of processors. <br />
 Fix: You must specify the amount of memory **PER** processor core that NWChem can possibly employs for a calculation. <br />
 This issue can be easily fixed by *memory* keyword to control the certain memory, for example a following command is used to limit the memory to 1 Gigabyte/process.
 ```